openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       Specifies if SSL certificates should be checked when fetching.
 The default value is ``1`` and certificates are not checked if the value is set to ``0``.

+   :term:`BB_CMDLINE`
+      :term:`BB_CMDLINE` is an internal variable and is read-only.
+It captures the exact command line used for the current invocation of BitBake.

    :term:`BB_HASH_CODEPARSER_VALS`
       Specifies values for variables to use when populating the codeparser cache.
       This can be used selectively to set dummy values for variables to avoid